 A Colorado entrepreneur himself, Paul has a 15-year record of developing and directing strategic operations and growth focused marketing initiatives and enjoys participating in our everchanging business economy.
 Paul brings an educational background in Organizational Communications, Marketing and Visual Communications.

 In past roles, he successfully established strategic partnerships in the financial, B2B, retail and regulatory spaces and possess direct experience growing startups from infancy to established organizations.

-Paul applies his experience to building and growing the Colorado Institute for Social Impact (an education-based social enterprise created to enhance and organize the emerging 4th Sector of the economy).
+Paul applies his experience to building and growing the National Institute for Social Impact (an education-based social enterprise created to enhance and organize the emerging 4th Sector of the economy).